top of page

 OCT 13, 2018

 INTO THE LIGHT is choreographed by Jae Man Joo.
 Antonio Vivaldi’s music gives this piece a very classic sense style.
 You can see the choreographer’s international experience in the flavor of the piece as he morphs the boy meets girl script into a modern person meets person romance.
 The Aria Duet, performed by Shawn Cusseaux and Tyler Kerbel in the only credited roles of the evening was breathtakingly beautiful.
 The principal dancer at the end of the section deserves mention for both her skill and stage presence.
 The company hits their marks precisely and stays in near perfect step throughout.
-Reviewed By GEORGE HOOVER of Pittsburgh in the Round

 FEB 10, 2018